goodlinks/buzzstream-feed/README.md

 The license is currently
 <a href="https://tldrlegal.com/license/creative-commons-attribution-noncommercial-(cc-nc)#summary">Creative Commons Attribution NonCommercial</a>.

 TL;DR is that you can modify and distribute but not for commercial use.
+Most likely if you have an interesting idea for commercial use, I'll be fine with it - just get in touch.

+So long as you're not
+just copying and pasting this and reselling it.